SimpleDataLabsInc/prophecy-docs/docs/low-code-sql/fabrics/databricks.md

 ### Provider

-Add the **Provider** details.
-The SQL provider is both the storage warehouse and the execution environment where your SQL code will run.
+The SQL **provider** is both the storage warehouse and the execution environment where your SQL code will run.
 Be sure to **Start** the Databricks Warehouse before trying to setup the Fabric.

 ![SFProvider](./img/DatabricksFabric2.png)